hide212131/generator-jhipster-llm/README.md

 (Note: Currently, only the minimal JHipster application configuration written in `.blueprint/generate-sample/templates/samples/sample.jdl` is supported.
 We plan to support various other configurations in the future.)

 Answer the following questions.
-By default, local llama.cpp and mistral 7B are selected.
+By default, Spring AI, llama.cpp and mistral 7B are selected.

+- `Which LLM framwork do you want to use?`
 - `Which LLM library do you want to use?`
-- `Would you like to use a LLM model?`
+- `Which LLM model do you want to use?`

 Execute the following to start Spring Boot.
 The necessary LLM model will be downloaded at startup.